-In order to determine the quality of educator preparation programs, three different activities provide insight into an accreditation decision.
-The activities are Annual Data Submission, Program Review, and a Site Visit.
+In order to determine the quality of educator preparation programs, several different activities provide insight into an accreditation decision.
+These include annual data submission, the collection and use of survey data, program review, Common Standards review, and a site visit.
 Each of the activities is explained below.